-“I don’t often invoice in direct time units.
-Nevertheless, it’s critical for me to be able to see how much time went where, and being brutally honest, if I’ve wasted time.”
+“It’s critical for me to be able to see how much time went where, and being brutally honest, if I’ve wasted time.”

 Planned tasks vs reality check

-“Timeular is, however, a superb extension to this and also a reality check.
+“Timeular is a superb extension to this and also a reality check.
 I’ve subscribed to my Timeular feed in Outlook on all devices, so I have now my plan but also my reality, which not only helps me make sure I’m spending appropriate amounts of time on individual projects but also gives me a correlation of what needs to be done and what took up how much time.”